bwRavencl/ControllerBuddy-Profiles/README.md

 #### Instructions:
 - The `.json` files are ControllerBuddy profile files and can be loaded with said application.
 - Inside the `configs` subfolder are game configuration files for use with the aforementioned profiles.
-- These configuration files were created for use with a DualShock 4 controller, if you are using a different type of controller you may need to manually configure your game to ignore all inputs from your physical controller, to prevent potential interferences with the input coming via ControllerBuddy and vJoy.
+- If you are using a controller that is not a DualShock 4 or Dual Sense you will need to manually configure your game to ignore all inputs from your physical controller to prevent potential interferences with the input coming via ControllerBuddy and vJoy.